-Myrtle began drying up, thinking how she must have done one hell of a job of acting for this naive creature to have latched on to her as she had.
+Myrtle began drying up, thinking about how she must have done one hell of a job of acting in the car for this naive creature to have latched on to her - literally - as she had.
 Why, she actually BELIEVED everything Myrtle had said and done, even down to the crying!
+No one had ever believed ANYTHING about Myrtle, with good reason.

-Myrtle heard the business about till death do you part, thinking that she preferred the girl to believe she was acting - it had been that good.
-And now that it was over - the judge was pronouncing them man and wife - she felt as empty and dry as an old round of pancake makeup.
+Myrtle heard the business about till death do you part, thinking that she preferred the girl to believe she was acting it had been that good.
+And now that it was over - the judge was pronouncing them man and wife - she felt as empty and dry as a reamed out mussel on a river bank.